FredHutch/fast-file-zfs-beegfs/_posts/2019-03-05-Initial-Testing.md

 ### Installing deb pacakge built from cloned zfs repo

+Build following the build procedure on the zfs on linux wiki.

 Error during deb package installation:
 dpkg: error processing archive zfs-dkms_0.8.0-0_amd64.deb (--install): trying to overwrite '/usr/src/zfs-0.8.0/include/linux/blkdev_compat.h', which is also in package kmod-zfs-devel 0.8.0-0